MCxQC/Hello-World/README.md

 Configuration options for the menu.

 Options apply only to the current menu and are not inherited by submenus, except for `skin` and its associated skin-defined options.
-To set options for submenus, use the `submenuOptions` property.
+To set options for a `submenu` of a menu item, use the item’s `submenuOptions` property.

 Menu options are merged in the following order: